AnalystKing/Data-_Analyst_Portfolio/Power BI Projects/Sales Distribution Project/Project Breakdown.md

 ## Sales Distribution Project
 ### Project Overview
 This data analysis project using the sales distribution dataset of a company aims to provide insight into sales trends and patterns across regions and through the year, top performing products as well as the top purchasing customers of the company.
-It also seeks to answer important qusetions as to whether the various targets are been met.
+It also seeks to answer important qusetions as to whether the various company's targets are been met.

 ### Data Sources
 Sales_Distribution_file.csv: The primary dataset used for this analysis is the 'Sales_Distribution_file.csv' file containing important information about sales in the organization as well as the company's target.
 The dataset is sourced from [here](https://leanexcelsolutions.com/wp-content/uploads/2022/04/Sales-Distribution-Practice-File.xlsx)